 The cabinets in this unit are constructed on site, at the Newmar production facility.
-Oak frame doors with cathedral style raised panels are standard throughout the unit.
-There are two decor options regarding the cabinetry.
-They are bleached oak and cherry.
-All decors have brass door and drawer pulls.
-These give the interior an added touch of class.
-The glass door panels in the living room entertainment center allow for viewing the lighted mirrored interior of the cabinets.
+Hardwood frame doors are standard throughout the unit.
+Brass door and drawer pulls give the interior an added touch of class.
+The door panels in the living room entertainment center are mirrored with etched designs.

-The Corian countertop extension in the kitchen provides additional counter space while cooking, and folds out of the way while entertaining.
-Consult the manufacturer's care instructions on the Owner's Information card in the Owner's Package provided with this unit.
+Some models have the optional countertop extension in the kitchen.
+This provides additional counter space while cooking, and folds out of the way while entertaining.
 The silverware drawer contains a molded silverware divider tray for added storage.

-Storage is an important factor to all RV owners.
+Storage is an important factor to all RV owner's.
 Keeping this in mind, the cabinetry is structured to provide as much storage as possible.
-Most models have a pull out pantry for storage ease as a standard feature.
+Some models have pantry style cabinets in the kitchen for added storage.
 In the bedroom on all models, the bed platform lifts for convenient storage.
 This platform is held open by gas struts to allow hands-free access.

-The Corian counter top in the kitchen has a recessed sink.
-In the bath, the Corian counter top and recessed bowl are all in one.
+The countertop in the kitchen and bath is made of a decor matching laminate.
 The "drawer" directly in front of the kitchen and lavatory sink does not pull out, but rather flips down.
 This provides a storage tray for dish cloths, scouring pads, wash cloths, etc.